zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 - You MUST NOT close the parent issue - only the user should close it after the pull request is merged
 - You MUST not attempt to merge the pull request
 - You MUST use the handoff_to_user tool to inform the user you are ready for clarifying information on the pull request
+- You SHOULD include additional checklist items from [docs/PR.md](../../docs/PR.md) to validate the pull request description is correct after making additional changes

 ## Desired Outcome